Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: Significant increase in advertisement frequency for non-premium users, which can disrupt the flow of long-form content.
+- ❌ The Bad: The aggressive frequency of advertisements in the free tier can significantly disrupt the user experience and flow of content.

 🛠️ Room for Improvement